xxamii/FightYourFears/README.md

 # What I Learned

-- Making a complete game with Unity and publishing it.
+- Making a complete game in Unity and publishing it.
 - Working under time pressure.
 - Making a satisfying character controller.